-Often, medication-assisted treatment is necessary to minimize cravings, reduce the unpleasant side effects experienced during withdrawal, and also to lessen the chance of relapse.
-This is especially true when the addiction is more severe and withdrawal symptoms likely to be equally severe.
+Often, medication-assisted treatment is necessary to minimize cravings, reduce the unpleasant side effects experienced during withdrawal, and also lessen the chance of relapse.
+This is especially true when the addiction is more severe and withdrawal symptoms are likely to be equally severe.

 Vivitrol is an opioid antagonist.

 The core purpose of the Vivitrol shot is to help you conquer the cravings associated with the early stage of withdrawal from either opioid addiction or alcoholism.

 Vivitrol is Naltrexone in extended-release form.
 It binds to the opioid receptors in your brain so these receptors will not be activated by further opioid use.
 In plain English, if you continue to take opioid pills with Vivitrol in your system, you won’t notice any effects.